 Duration: 2 Years

-- Hold a primary degree (Honours Bachelor) in Applied Social Studies or equivalent**;
+- Hold a primary degree (Honours Batchelor) in Applied Social Studies or equivalent*

-Note: Applicants applying for entry via routes other than those listed above will be considered on a case-by-case basis and in accordance with Carlow College Recognised Prior Learning (RPL) policy.
+* Applicants coming from routes other than those listed above will be considered on a case by case basis in accordance with Carlow College RPL (Recognised Prior Learning) policy.

 The course is taught over two years, one day a week and has a maximum class group size of 16 students.
 This programme has a core aim to enhance the learners’ knowledge and skill in the use of a variety of therapeutic approaches to the treatment of children and adults who have suffered emotional and psychological hurts.
 It emphasises a psychodynamic understanding of human development and of the therapeutic alliance.
 This psychodynamic approach looks beyond presenting behaviour to what the behaviour means and is trying to communicate.
 Establishing a therapeutic alliance will enable the person to reflect on their inner world, have helpful insights and perhaps then change the problematic behaviour.
 As social care is mostly conducted in groups and with groups, the course promotes the use of a therapeutic community approach where this is appropriate.

 ADVANCED THERAPEUTIC CHILD AND SOCIAL CARE 1: Therapeutic Work in Context.